How Thieves Break Into Houses – What I See as a North London Locksmith

 Who better to get inside information on how to beat the burglar than an ex-thief!
 Read his tips here in an article by The Telegraph.

-If you would like to know more about protecting your home from burglary please call us for a free security survey.
+If you would like to know more about protecting your home from burglary with physical security solutions, such as; security gates installation, door reinforcement or high security locks, please call us for a free security survey.
 It’s that easy!

 Martin (The North London Locksmith)